cgwire/kitsu/docs/faq/README.md

 Click on your name on the top right of the screen (1) then on **Profile** (2).

-NB: A link to this documentation is available in this menu too (3).
+NB: A link to this documentation is available and the Dark Theme in this menu too (3).

 ![User profile](../img/getting-started/user_profil.png)